Now, more than ever, agile firms must track their marketing spend to ensure that it is producing results.

 Return on marketing investment (ROMI) is a newer, slightly more complicated concept.
 Spending on marketing is not like other kinds of investments.
 Monies aren’t tied up in capital expenditures like factories and equipment and you don’t end up ‘owning’ anything tangible like shares in a company, a warehouse, or a plot of land.
-But make no mistake, marketing spend absolutely buys you something.
+But make no mistake, marketing spend absolutely buys you something incredibly valuable, even necessary.

 Sometimes what it buys translates directly to money back in your pocket in the form of new sales or higher profit margins.
-But it can also earn you more abstract rewards like increased brand awareness or entree into a new market.
+But it can also earn you more abstract rewards like increased brand awareness or a ticket into a lucrative, new market.
 That’s where things can get complicated.

 For this reason, marketing ROI expert Rex Briggs, author of “What Sticks: Why Advertising Fails And How To Guarantee Yours Succeeds,” a best-selling book on the subject, suggests considering Return on Marketing Objective (ROMO) as a complementary tool.
 ROMI is extremely useful in short-term analysis, but ROMO is better at giving you the long-term, holistic picture of what your marketing efforts are doing for you.

 There are numerous formulas for calculating ROMI, but a common and basic one is based on dividing your Lifetime Value of Revenues (LTV) by your Cost of Customer Acquisition (CAC).